maanisim/maanisim.github.io/_posts/2024-05-06-crafting-a-serverless-discord-bot-with-aws-lambda.md

             return {"type": 1}
 ```

 Now you have all the ingridients to make a serverless Discord bot running on cloud!
 The introduction of slash commands by Discord marks a significant step forward for us developers.
-By integrating AWS Lambda and API Gateway, you can create more scalable, efficient, and powerful bots that respond only when needed, optimizing resource usage and providing a seamless user experience.
+By integrating AWS Lambda and API Gateway, you can create more scalable, efficient, and powerful bots that respond only when needed while optimizing the resource usage.

 Useful other links:
 - [Proof of concept repository](https://github.com/maanisim/serverless-discord)